tylerdevos/herp_traps_2026/2_hybrid_arrays.md

 write.csv(array_7_table, "Three_Lakes_array_7_results.csv", row.names=TRUE)
 write.csv(array_11_table, "Three_Lakes_array_11_results.csv", row.names=TRUE)
 ```
-###### Note: we repeated the above procedure with an alternate version of the dataset including camera data only from times when funnel traps were open.
+###### Note: we repeated the above procedure for each relevant survey site, and with an alternate version of the dataset including camera data only from times when funnel traps were open.
+Here and throughout the repository we use data from Three Lakes WMA as an example.
 ### Part 2: Statistical test
 Load packages
 ```